Cam Newton Award

 3. Quinton Flowers, South Florida

-It wasn't a flawless season for Lamar Jackson, who made it hard on his fantasy owners with his disappointing showing against Houston in the fantasy playoffs, but he was still the definite top player at his position, both in real life and in college fantasy football.
+It wasn't a flawless season for Lamar Jackson, who made it hard on his fantasy owners with his disappointing showing against Houston in the fantasy playoffs.
+However, he was still the definite top player at his position, both in real life and in college fantasy football.
 Jackson could hardly be a more deserving candidate for this award, as his production in 2016 really did resemble that of Cam Newton's 2010 season.
-Cam threw for 2,854 yards, 30 touchdowns and seven interceptions in those 14 games, adding 1,473 yards and 20 touchdowns on the ground.
-In his 12 regular season games this year, Jackson threw for 3,390 yards, 30 touchdowns and nine interceptions while bolting for 1,538 yards and 21 touchdowns.
-As was the case with Mr. Laub's championship-winning team in the CFF Joes vs. Pros league, it's almost certain that a high percentage of league-winning teams this year had Jackson on the roster.
+Cam threw for 2,854 yards, 30 touchdowns, and seven interceptions in those 14 games, adding 1,473 yards and 20 touchdowns on the ground.
+In his 12 regular-season games this year, Jackson threw for 3,390 yards, 30 touchdowns, and nine interceptions while bolting for 1,538 yards and 21 touchdowns.
+As was the case with Laub's championship-winning team in the CFF Joes vs. Pros league, it's almost certain that a high percentage of league-winning teams this year had Jackson on the roster.

 by Mario Puig